AlbertNugroho/Project-A-Winners-Resolve/README.md

 ## 📂Files description

 ```
-├── Project-A-Winners-Resolve         # Contain everything needed for Project-A-Winners-Resolve to work.
+├── Project-A-Winners-Resolve         # Contain everything needed for A Winner's Effort to work.
    ├── Assets                         # Contains every assets that have been worked with unity to create the game like the scripts and the art.
       ├── Models                      # Contains every models that is used.
       ├── Animations                  # Contains every animation clip and animator controller that played when the game start.